| Living in the NeighborhoodDELINQUENT PAYMENT OF ASSESSMENTS

 The Neighborhood Association replaces townhome plaques only when damaged

+by a natural occurrence.
 The Architectural Review Committee has developed an Architectural

 Standard for name plaques.
 It is not necessary to submit a “Request